lqhuang/awesome/enterprise.md

   an open-source alternative to DataDog, NewRelic, etc. 🔥 🖥. 👉 Open source Application Performance Monitoring (APM) & Observability tool
   <https://signoz.io>
+- [Autometrics](https://github.com/autometrics-dev): Autometrics is a set of open source libraries that make it fun and easy to understand the performance of your code in production.

 ### Logger search and analytics